 - We both have an interest in travel

 - We’re freelance writers working hard at making our way into this competitive field

 - We studied at University (very different degrees)

 From our months of correspondence via emails, since making the decision to travel together, I also believe we share a sense of adventure.
 Although Amy’s body is a few decades younger than mine, and can probably handle a bit more of the ‘adventure.’
-We all know what happened to me last year when I decided to tackle skiing, ignoring my orthopedic surgeon’s advice to steer clear of skiing (knee weakened thanks to a reconstruction in my 20’s.)
+There was an ‘incident’ last year when I decided to tackle skiing, ignoring my orthopedic surgeon’s advice to steer clear of skiing (knee weakened thanks to reconstruction in my 20’s.)